 There are stairs to get down, so be prepared if you have a stroller.

 From here, we had two choices: Walk around the Arc de Triomphe or head up to the observation area.
+We decided to start at the top.

 Next, we climbed the 46 steps to get up to the Terrace.

 This was the tricky part for our family.
 The stairway was a bit narrow.
-I’m glad I had our baby in a carrier, so I could hold the handrail.
+I’m glad I had our baby in a carrier so I could hold the handrail.
 Thankfully, the stairway was one-way.

 As we walked out onto the Terrace, we were in awe.
 Not only is there an incredible view of the Champs Elysées, but you can also see the Eiffel Tower.
 The whole Terrace felt very safe to me.